veevo/dev/src/books/emmanuel/on-the-way-to-the-light.md

 In this book Emmanuel shows us that we are all on our way to the light by divine determinism!

-## Author(s)
-Francisco Xavier and Emmanuel (Spirit)

-## From the Publisher
+## About the Book
 Title: 	On the Way to the Light
 Author(s): 	Francisco C. Xavier and Emmanuel (Spirit)
 Language: 	English
 Source: 	Translated from the original edition in Brazilian Portuguese
 Translation: 	Darrell W. Kimble, Márcia M. Saiz, and Ily Reis
-Revision: 	—
-Editing: 	—
 Publisher: 	Edicei of America, LLC
 Location: 	Miami, FL, U.S.A.
 Publication Date: 	December 1, 2011 (1st edition)